jbryer/DATA606Spring2021/README.md

 configuration file for details.
 2. Include `menu: "main"` in the YAML of any markdown file you wish to have linked in the navigation bar.
 The Meetup page is included in the navigation bar by default.

+#### Announcements / Posts

+You can create announcements (blog posts) in the `website/content/blog/` folder.
+There is an exmaple Rmarkdown file there that you can use as a template.
+By default the site is configured to show the full post on the homepage.
+If you wish to show only the summary (e.g. if your posts are long) you can change that option in the `website/themes/hugo-theme-techdoc/layouts/blog/summary.html` file.
+Note the comment in that file indicating where `.Content` option can be changed to `.Summary`.

 #### Building and Deploying the Site